Let's hear impressions from riders about their favorite gear that they used extensively this winter.

 ●Review:

-Since switching to the FT, I haven't had any shin pain.
-The last size is supposed to be 102mm, but even with my 116mm foot width, it barely feels painful.
-The FT allows you to twist your ankles in a switch stance, opening up your pelvis, making switch turns more expressive.
-Since your knees are in and you can ride on your shins, you can achieve a wide range of styles, whether you're standing or low.
-There are many other good boots for regular turns alone, but the looseness of the boots makes it easy to achieve different styles, and they fit me well, even with my foot width.
-Since I tend to put my weight on my shins and my center of gravity shift forward, I set my bindings a little lower.
-I recommend these boots to users who have trouble with their boots and those who want to show off their style in parks and moguls.
+Since switching to the FT, I've never experienced any shin pain.
+The last is listed as 102mm, but even with my 116mm wide foot, it's just barely comfortable.
+The FT allows for ankle twisting in a switch stance and makes it easier to open the pelvis, resulting in highly expressive switch turns.
+Because you can bend your knees and put weight on your shins, you can create a wide range of styles whether standing or in a low position.
+If you only consider regular turns, there are many other good boots, but thanks to its pleasantly loose fit, it's easy to express your style, and it fits me well, including the width issue.
+Because I put weight on my shins and my center of gravity tends to shift forward, I set the bindings a little lower.
+I recommend these to users who struggle with boot discomfort and to users who want to express their style in the park and moguls.

 Binding Review